-The School of Psychology is one of the strongest and most active psychology departments in the country.
-We are ranked among the top five psychology departments for research and have a reputation for excellent teaching.
+The School of Psychology is one of the strongest and most active psychology departments in the UK, with an excellent reputation for teaching and research across all areas of contemporary psychology.

 With around 800 undergraduates, 250 postgraduates including 100 PhD students, and 140 research and teaching staff we are one of the largest psychology departments in the country.